joeytwiddle/significant-white-space/README.md

 If a file inverts perfectly first time, or if you don't *save* the source file to indicate it needs re-syncing, then sync will move on to the next file.

 Once all your files are in nice neat sws format, close all curly files, and start editing your projects through the sws files!
-(If you want to edit the curly files in your favourite IDE, you can do that too - just be sure to run sync, to update the sws files when that's done.)
+(If you want to edit the curly files in your favourite IDE, you can do that too - just be sure to run sync to update the sws files when that's done.)